gpii-ops/gpii-infra/README.md

    * Note the Volume ID of the new Volume.
 1. For clarity, rename the old Volume.
 Prepend something like `REPLACED WITH vol-ffedcba BY MRTYLER 2017-10-06`.
 1. Determine the name of the component associated with this volume (e.g. `couchdb` for couchdb, `prometheus` for prometheus).
 Consult [modules/volume/vars.tf](modules/volume/vars.tf) if you're unsure.
-1. In the appropriate environment directory: `rake "import_volume[couchdb, vol-0123456789abcdeff, us-east-9z]"`.
+1. In the appropriate environment directory: `rake "import_volume[some-component, vol-0123456789abcdeff, us-east-9z]"`.
    * Use the new Volume ID from earlier.
    * Use the Availability Zone you selected earlier.
-1. If you haven't deleted affected resources yet, delete them now (see above).
+1. If you haven't yet deleted affected resources, delete them now (see above).
-1. Run `rake` in the appropriate environment directory to re-deploy the resources you just deleted.
+1. Run `rake` in the appropriate environment directory (e.g `dev`) to re-deploy the resources you just deleted.
-1. Relaunch the k8s-snapshots Pod (delete and let the Replica Set respawn it).
+1. Relaunch k8s-snapshots (delete the Pod and let the Replica Set respawn it).
 It will continue to back up the old Volume (and fail to back up the new Volume) until you do.
 1. Snapshots for the old Volume will not be expired automatically.
 They will need to be managed by hand.

 #### Hack: Adding data to CouchDB